-Through this virtual program, government officials will increase their knowledge of the international investment law and policy landscape, better equipping them to deal with this complex and ever-evolving field with wide ranging implications for myriad areas of law and policy, and direct consequences for host-state liability.
+Through this virtual program, government officials increased their knowledge of the international investment law and policy landscape, better equipping them to deal with this complex and ever-evolving field with wide-ranging implications for myriad areas of law and policy, and direct consequences for host-state liability.

 When and how will the training be delivered?

-The sessions will take place live on Zoom from September 18-22, 2023 from 9am - 11:30am EST. They will be hosted as a combination of lectures, Q&A, and guided discussions.
-The program syllabus and background materials will be available through the course platform Canvas.
-Sessions will be taught by leading academics and practitioners and will be tailored to uniquely address issues relevant to governments.
+The sessions took place live on Zoom from September 18-22, 2023 from 9am - 11:30am EST. They were hosted as a combination of lectures, Q&A, and guided discussions.
+The program syllabus and background materials were available through the course platform Canvas.
+Sessions were taught by leading academics and practitioners and were tailored to uniquely address issues relevant to governments.

 Who should attend?

-The program is designed for public sector officials whose responsibilities relate to investment treaty negotiation or investor-state arbitration.
-All participants must be able to read and communicate in English.
+The program was designed for public sector officials whose responsibilities relate to investment treaty negotiation or investor-state arbitration.

 What are the program fees?